Free Shipping everyday!

-The living space while small is more than adequate for one person.
+The living space, while small, is more than adequate for one person.
 And there is plenty of vestibule space for all of your gear.
 Measurements inside the tent are about 2 ft by 7 ft, and mid tent the 2 ft width turns into just over 3 ft.
 Sitting up in the middle of the tent is not ideal, just 36 inches.
-However i have found that if you shorten the cord that runs under the tent connecting the two ends of the pole, it will raise ceiling a small bit.
-Also when sitting up facing the door, I like to disconnect first two links that connect the top of the inner tent to the outer tent just above your head.
+However I have found that if you shorten the cord that runs under the tent connecting the two ends of the pole, it will raise the ceiling a little bit.
+Also when sitting up facing the door, I like to disconnect the first two links that connect the top of the inner tent to the outer tent just above your head.
 This allows the inner tent to fall down behind you, adding another 2 or 3 inches to your headroom.
-And of course running without the inner tent, you’ll have ample headroom when sitting up.I have found a couple of variations on pitching the tent.
+And of course running without the inner tent, you’ll have ample headroom when sitting up.

-Outer and inner tent with footprint

-Outer and Inner tent.
+Outer shell and inner tent with footprint or outer shell and Inner tent.

 The most common way to pitch the Hilleberg Enan is with the outer tent, and the inner tent as it was primarily designed.
 Obviously this is the most common use and offers the most protection from weather.
 If it’s early or late season, or if there is rain and or strong winds likely, especially if i am going in above 8,000 ft, this is my setup.
 The Enan is not rated as a 4 season by Hilleberg standards, and if you’re looking for a similar tent that is, you should look at the Akto, the 4 season burly brother to the Enan.
 Adding the footprint gives you even more protection and keeps the gear in your vestibule clean and up off the dirt.
 The Footprint is only $58 and well worth the money in my opinion.
 I have even used it to carry meat off the hill.